SlavyanDesu/BocchiBot/README.md

 `uaOverride`: your user agent.
 `token`: API token.
 You can get it [here](https://api.i-tech.id) by creating an account.
 After that, set your server/host static IP in [here](https://api.i-tech.id/settings/profile).
 `nao`: SauceNAO API token.
 You can get it [here](https://saucenao.com/user.php) by creating an account.
 `vhtear`: VHTear API token.
 You can get it [here](https://api.vhtear.com/) by purchasing his API key.
+`melodic`: MelodicXT API token.
+You can get it [here](https://melodicxt.herokuapp.com/) by purchasing his API key.

 ## 🗣️ Changing language
 If you want to change the language, replace all `ind` function to `eng`.